facelessuser/coloraide/docs/src/markdown/average.md

     Color.average(['darkgreen', f'color(srgb 0 none 0 / {i / 11})', 'color(srgb 0 0 1)'])
 ```

-When `premultiplied` is enabled, premultiplication will not be applied to a color if its `alpha` is undefined.
+When `premultiplied` is enabled, premultiplication will not be applied to a color if its `alpha` is undefined as it is
+unknown how to weight the color, instead the color is treated with full weight.

 ```py play
 Color.average(['darkgreen', f'color(srgb 0 0.50196 0 / none)', 'color(srgb 0 0 1)'])